CCC-Attestation/rats-cheatsheet/README.md

 * A <a name="te">Target Environment</a> represents the measured portion of an [Attester](#attester).
 Anything that may have an impact on the correctness of the trusted computing base is a candidate target.

-Attesters can be chained, e.g., DICE:
+Note that Attesting and Target Environments may be combined.
+A single device could host more than one Attester.
+Attesters can be chained, e.g., [DICE](https://trustedcomputinggroup.org/resource/dice-layering-architecture/):

 ![](images/dice.svg)